When will episode 2 of The Split season 3 air on BBC One and will this be the final season of the divorce drama?

-The Split Season 3: When will episode 2 air on BBC One, is the full series available on BBC iPlayer, who is in the cast alongside Nicola Walker, what is the plot and will this be the final season of the divorce drama?
+The Split Season 3: What time will episode 2 air tonight on BBC One, is the full series available on BBC iPlayer, who is in the cast alongside Nicola Walker, what is the plot and will this be the final season of the divorce drama?

 NICOLA Walker has returned to our screens as Hannah Defoe in season three of The Split.